tiendu/tiendu.github.io/src/content/blog/2025-08-17-statistics-made-practical.md

 2. **Uncertainty:** How precisely was it estimated?
 3. **Practical importance:** Would the difference change a decision?

-> **Memory rule:** Statistical significance asks about evidence against a model.
+> Statistical significance asks about evidence against a model.
 It does not tell you whether the effect is large, useful, or true.

 ---